ircf/wp-cli-letsencrypt/README.md

 # wp-encrypt-cli

-This plugin generates a single SAN SSL Certificate from each domain in a WordPress network from CLI.
+This plugin generates a single SAN SSL Certificate with all domains in a WordPress network from CLI.

 This plugin does NOT provide a web interface like wp-encrypt does, for many reasons :
 - wp-encrypt does that just fine, but :